JackDca/Mailpilewiki/Getting-started.md

-Mailpile is currently only released in source form, from our Github repository.
+**Note:** Mailpile is currently only released in source form, from our Github repository.

 ## Quickstart